Greece in August 2026: Beaches, Nightlife & Festivals

 Southern Greece

 Southern Greece in August is hot and dry, with temperatures between 21℃ and 32℃.
 Days are particularly hot, even in coastal areas where sea breezes provide some relief.
-Nights are slightly cooler, making them ideal for evening walks along the beach.
+Nights are slightly cooler, making them ideal for enjoy the lively nightlife that Southern Greece is famous for.

 Best Places to Travel in August